 Fall (September – November): The Secret Best Season

-Off-season pricing means better rates than winter or spring, and easier last-minute booking.
+Off-season pricing means better rates and easier last-minute booking.
 It's harvest season, so dates are being picked and farmers markets are stacked.
 The fall light in the desert is unreal.
 Photographers know.
 Now you do too.

-Fall activities: Joshua Tree camping in October or November (prime season: cool nights, clear skies, optimal for stargazing), date harvest tours at working farms, Indian Canyons or Ladder Canyon hikes without the risk of dying from heat exhaustion.
+Fall activities: Joshua Tree camping in October or November (cool nights, clear skies, optimal for stargazing), date harvest tours at working farms, Indian Canyons or Ladder Canyon hikes without the risk of dying from heat exhaustion.

 Joshua Tree: 45 Minutes From Terra Luz